 Speech was reported as a clinically significant problem in 5% of the SND group cohort and 1% of the W&W cohort.
 Eighty percent of the W&W group and 41% of the END group gave the best possible response regarding speech (P<0.001).
 Another study found that 24% of SND and 11% of W&W patients reported impaired speech 6 months after surgery.7 It is unclear in our study if the difference in speech is related to differences in tumour resection in the two groups.

 In this study, neck dissection patients were around 6 years younger on average and had more tumours located in the anterior two-thirds of the tongue.
 These characteristics could account for some of the differences in HRQoL between the groups, as could other factors not measured in this study such as depth of invasion.
 After exclusion of patients who had free tissue transfer or radiotherapy (all from the ND group), similar findings were obtained.
-The intention was not to adjust for baseline characteristics but to accept th clinical differences inherent within the groups and to describe the HRQoL outcomes that clinicians might expect their patients to report.
+The intention was not to adjust for baseline characteristics but to accept the clinical differences inherent within the groups and to describe the HRQoL outcomes that clinicians might expect their patients to report.
 Another limitation of our study is that our findings are from a single unit and decision between W&W or SND in stage 1 oral cancer might vary in other cancer centres.

 Since our data collection, evidence and guidelines have changed.
 SLNB is now an option for surgical staging.
 While this is a smaller undertaking than neck dissection, the evidence of patient reported outcome measures are yet to be determined, 13,24 and is subject to ongoing research.
 Many healthcare economies will not have the infrastructure to provide SLNB, hence the comparison to W&W is valid.
 More data is needed to adequately inform patient decision making.
 Our study indicates that for stage 1 oral cancer we should move away from the traditional focus on accessory nerve injury and shoulder function and also report other aspects of HRQOL that are perhaps more important to patients such as appearance, pain, speech, swallowing and chewing.
 These domains should be included in future trials comparing outcomes between W&W, SND and SLNB.